emmastrand/EmmaStrand_Notebook/_posts/2022-01-07-KBay-Pairs-16S-Analysis-Pipeline.md

 ![](https://github.com/hputnam/HI_Bleaching_Timeseries/blob/main/data/16S/multiqc_report/sectioned-seq-quality.png?raw=true)

 This statistic is what QIIME2 parameters will be based off of.
+Blue lines are reverse reads and red lines are forward reads.

 **Per Sequence Quality Scores**